core-wg/core-responses/draft-bormann-core-responses.md

 ## Responses without request

 Endpoints may agree out of band on a token (or other request-matching details).
-One way to do that is to exchange a "phantom request", which is a request that client and server will agree to have sent and received, respectively, without it actually being sent between those endpoints.
+One way to do that is to agree on a "phantom request", which is a request that client might have sent and the server assumes to have received, without it actually being sent between those endpoints.

 As tokens are managed by the client, that request needs to be